Home

 Perform tasks that required planning, route-finding, and the rearranging of simple objects

 In November 1963, Charles Rosen, who had founded the Machine Learning Group at SRI, dreamed up the world’s first mobile automaton.
 In the following year, Rosen proposed building a robot that could think for itself, but his idea was met with skepticism by many in the nascent AI field.
-In the same year, Rosen applied for funding to DARPA, which grants funds for the development of emerging technologies.
+In the same year, Rosen applied for funding from DARPA, which grants funds for the development of emerging technologies.
 It took Rosen two years to get the financing (DARPA granted the researchers $750000—more than $5 million in today’s money), and it took six more years, until 1972, before engineers at SRI’s AI Center finished building Shakey.

 The nature of the project required a combination of computer vision, research in robotics as well as natural language processing.
 This made it the first project that merged logical reasoning and physical action.
-Shakey’s programming was primarily done in Lisp—one of the earliest programming languages.
+Shakey’s programming was primarily done in Lisp — one of the earliest programming languages.

 Shakey the Robot: How it Worked

 Shakey was a little less than two meters tall and had three sections.
-At the bottom was a wheeled platform (two-stepping motors, one connected to each of the side-mounted drive wheels) that gave the robot its mobility and collision detection sensors.
+At the bottom was a wheeled platform (two stepping motors, one connected to each of the side-mounted drive wheels) that gave the robot its mobility and collision detection sensors.
 Atop those looked like three slide-in units in a rack: those held the robot’s camera control unit and the onboard logic.
 Stacked on the uppermost unit were a range finder, a TV camera, and a radio antenna protruding from the top.

 Shakey Components